Scotcheroos

 • Grease a 13x9x2 baking pan, or spray with nonstick cooking spray

-• In a large saucepan combine the sugar and corn syrup.
+• In a large saucepan, combine the sugar and corn syrup.
 Heat over medium heat just until small bubbles form around the inner edges of the pan.
 Remove from the heat, add the peanut butter, and stir until well combined.
 Immediately stir in the cereal and press the mixture into the prepared pan (use wax paper or parchment if you have it, as the mixture will be hot).

-• You can melt the morsels in a microwave or a double boiler.
-If you don’t have a double boiler you can make one by nestling a metal or heatproof glass bowl over a pot with a bit of water in the bottom – place the chocolate and butterscotch morsels in the bowl, bring the water in the pot to a boil over high heat, and stir the chips frequently until they melt.
-If you want to melt it in the microwave do it in a glass bowl in short 20 second or so bursts, stirring after each burst, until the morsels all melted and smooth.
+If you don’t have one, you can make a double boiler by nestling a metal or heatproof glass bowl over a pot with a bit of water in the bottom – place the chocolate and butterscotch morsels in the bowl, bring the water in the pot to a boil over high heat, and stir the chips frequently until they melt.

 • Spread the hot melted chocolate mixture over the top of the cereal mixture.
 Allow to cool completely, about 1 hour (you might want to put them in the fridge if the kitchen is warm), then cut into squares.
 Store in an airtight container in the fridge or at room temperature for up to a week.